tomaszbielenin/xml-merge/README.md

 # xml-merge

-Simple app to help in xml merging based on provided parameters
+Simple app to help in xml merging based on provided parameters.